daffhaidar/cloud-architecture-showcase/Arsitektur-Microservices/README.md

 ---

 This ECS on Fargate solution delivers low latency via CloudFront and ALB, scales horizontally with serverless containers, remains resilient through decoupled asynchronous processing, and maintains strong security and observability by design.
-If you want a diagrams.net/Lucidchart version of the diagram or portfolio‑style wording tweaks, I can add those next.